General Practices For All Worksites

 - Please note, when working at a rented facility (e.g. studio lot, stage), there may be specific requirements for screening which may be performed by designated individuals employed by the facility.

-- Currently, testing for active cases is not available on-site.
-In addition, testing (such as antibody testing and temperature-taking) are not reliable screening indicators — therefore, using symptomatic polling is the most reliable screening process.
+- Currently, reliable testing with timely results for active cases is not readily available on-site, and varies geographically.
+Therefore, symptomatic polling is the most reliable screening process.

 Development of Symptoms:

-- All personnel must immediately report to a designated Compliance Assistant at the workplace if they are experiencing symptoms of COVID-19.
+- All personnel must immediately report to a designated Compliance Assistant or Medic at the workplace if they are experiencing symptoms of COVID-19.

-Persons diagnosed with COVID-19 must follow CDC-recommended steps.
+Persons diagnosed with COVID-19 should follow CDC-recommended steps and prevailing governmental regulations.
 They should not return to work until the following conditions have been satisfied:

 ○ The CDC’s current Symptom-Based Strategy is recommended, which at this time calls for: